Magazine

 Buy around the median price.

-Finding out a median price is pretty straightforward.
-Seek help from a realtor or check the list of recently sold homes.
+Finding a median price is pretty straightforward.
+You can seek help from a realtor or check the list of recently sold homes.

 While you go through the price from the least to the most expensive, you will find the median price.
 The medium price that falls on the list is the median price.
 Set your initial price at 25-50%.
 Any price point lower than 50% is a no-no, as these areas are mostly labeled as crime zones.
 Any price point higher than 25% over the median would cause your mortgage payment to soar, making your cash flow negative.